- Need to come up with some really awesome ideas for your practice?

 (3) Send out a service survey

 Sending a survey helps you determine what products and services your clients want you to provide.
 It shows that you WANT to be their “go to” financial person.
-Don’t be surprised if you find out you’ve made some missteps along the way.
-Take the opportunity to make it right for the client.
-In your survey, you can also glean some important information that will help you market to people you don’t know.
+What tools and services are available to you on your broker-dealer platform that you are currently not offering?
+Are there other ways to increase the income you are getting from your existing clients?
+In your survey, you can also glean important information that will help you market to people you don’t know.
 See below.

 This is one of my favorites!
-Send three referral letters two months apart.
+Send three referral letters two months apart from each other.
 You can focus on three different issues; you can focus on what’s going on in your practice; or you can tie in an event to coincide with the sending of one of your letters.
 No matter what you decide, each letter is subtle and positions you as the helpful advisor at the ready for your clients – the person they can count on.

 An example of this is: